DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 70 - 08.28.2025.md

 - Friend sends another fireball.
 Adi counterspells her counterspell.
 Fries most of the goats and scarecrows.
 - Wall of Fire.
 Dope as fuck.
 - She lands Prismatic Spray.
 It fucking sucks.
+- Veyllis goes down but comes back up and heals a lot of folks.
-- Virion gets sent to another plane of existance.
+- Virion gets sent to another plane of existence.
+- The house dies and screams.
+A giant dragon skull appears and flies her around.